System-Verification-Lab/compact-parallel-hash-tables/ARTIFACT.md

 - A relatively up-to-date Linux distribution
 - Version 12 of the CUDA Toolkit, preferably 12.4, and matching drivers
   - The toolkit can be obtained at https://developer.nvidia.com/cuda-toolkit
-  - Newer versions should also work
-  - The library itself depends only on the CUDA Toolkit, and can thus be used in a CUDA project by simply coping the header files in the `include` directory.
-The additional requirements below are for running the benchmarks and reproducing the figures.
 - Python 3 and the ability to create virtual environments (venv / pip)
   - On some systems, the latter may require an extra package (`python3-venv` on Ubuntu)